-Fernando/Fernanda, a 19-year-old Brazilian transvestite, travels to Milan and becomes a prostitute to finance a sex-change operation.
-Fernanda dreams of becoming a "real" woman but in Milan...
-See full summary »
+Fernando, a.k.a.
+Fernanda, a 19-year-old Brazilian transgender woman, travels to Milan and becomes a prostitute to finance sex-change surgery.
+Fernanda dreams of becoming a "real" woman, ...

-Fernando/Fernanda, a 19-year-old Brazilian transvestite, travels to Milan and becomes a prostitute to finance a sex-change operation.
-Fernanda dreams of becoming a "real" woman but in Milan is transformed instead into Princesa, a mysterious figure of allure.
-She then meets Gianni, a straight-laced, married businessman who falls in love with her.
-It all seems to good to be true...and is.Written by
+Fernando, a.k.a.
+Fernanda, a 19-year-old Brazilian transgender woman, travels to Milan and becomes a prostitute to finance sex-change surgery.
+Fernanda dreams of becoming a "real" woman, but in Milan is instead transformed into Princesa, a mysterious figure of allure.
+When she meets Gianni, a straight-laced, married businessman who falls in love with her.
+It all seems too good to be true...and it is.Written by

 1 of 1 people found this review helpful.